 Those who had come to demonstrate were first addressed by one of the organisers, who appealed to “the Hong Kong spirit” and reminded protestors of the struggle faced by their friends and family in Hong Kong.
 “I know that lots of people feel we are very far away from home,” she said, “and it’s very kind of futile and hopeless and you feel sad that you can’t really get involved.
 But, as long as we are trying our best, our friends in Hong Kong will also thank us.
 So don’t feel hopeless and don’t feel sad for not being there with them.
 We are there with them.”

 Since being handed over to China by the British in 1997, Hong Kong has seen a gradual decline in political freedom and its democratic system have faced increased interference from Beijing and the mainland government.

 A recent amendment to Hong Kong extradition laws now makes it possible for suspects to be extradited to mainland China, which is thought to be a serious threat to Hong Kong’s autonomy promised in the joint Sino-British declaration.
-Nikita, an undergraduate student at Trinity College and one of the organisers of the protest explained that “the extradition act allows Hong Kong to extradite criminals back to China.
+An undergraduate student at Trinity College and one of the organisers of the protest explained that “the extradition act allows Hong Kong to extradite criminals back to China.
 The problem with that is that the mainland doesn’t prosecute criminals based on their real offences…

 “It is difficult for us to uphold our freedom of speech and our rights.”